adamsky777/Business_Simulation_Analysis/README.md

 <br />

-#### _"Effective management in complex systems requires understanding feedback loops and iterating on mental models for better decision-making."_
+#### _"Effective business simulations require the comprehension of dynamic interactions and the refinement of models to facilitate strategic decision-making."_

 ## About the course